 1000 | Kang Poles Collab

-The 1000 | Kang Poles are a collaboration merging freeride performance with real sustainability.
-Built from 100% recycled aluminum in Sweden, they balance durability, adjustability, and eco-conscious design.
+The 1000 | Kang Poles are a collaboration merging freeride performance with sustainability.
+Built in Sweden using 100% recycled aluminum, they balance durability, adjustability, and eco-conscious design.
 These poles prove that technical gear can also be planet-friendly.

 Anaïs Decker